 コンテンツにスキップ

 A Noh theater transformed into an art museum!
-A world of art that will make you grin and ponder profound themes
+An artistic world that makes you smile and contemplate profound themes.

 能楽堂が美術館に変身!ニヤッと笑いながら深いテーマを思うアートな世界